Residence Hall Regulations & Policies

 Throughout the course of the year, your Academic Resource Mentor (ARM) will be in contact with you regarding your GPA/SAP status.
 If it appears that you are in danger of not meeting either your credit limit and/or the necessary GPA, your ARM/RD will work with you to make an action plan so that you can meet these requirements.
 Part of this plan will probably include meeting with your building’s ARM or your RA.
 If you believe you may not be able to meet these requirements, you are strongly encouraged to make an appointment to see your RD and make a plan immediately.

-More information is available in the 201910HRLGuide.
+More information is available in the Housing & Residence Life Guide.

 You are responsible for any and all damages that occur in your residence hall room.
 You are responsible for damages that occur in public areas of the building.
 Public Area Damages (PAD) are reported to the building’s RD when they are discovered.
 These can be physical damages, such as broken doors or windows, or may be things such as excessive cleaning (urination in a stairwell).
 Public Area Damages cannot be appealed.